Imgkl/EventFlux/README.md

 #### Breaking
 - `onReconnect` callback signature changed from `()` to `(int attempt, Duration delay)`
-- Default request headers now include `Cache-Control: no-store`
+- Default request headers now include `Cache-Control: no-store` on native platforms; browsers use `WebConfig.cache` instead
 - Minimum Dart SDK raised to `>=3.4.0`, Flutter `>=3.0.0`
 - `webConfig` is now required when running on web